-On the ground, transboundary protected areas management started effectively across de three Range States in the mid 90s, as informal collaboration amongst protected areas.
-The focus was to harmonise management approaches at field level.
+On the ground, transboundary management of protected areas started effectively across the three Range States in the mid 1990s, as an informal collaboration amongst protected areas.
+The goal was to harmonise management approaches at field level.
 The Transboundary Strategic Planning Process for the whole of the Albertine Rift was initiated in 2001.
 The output from this process was "A Framework for conservation in the Albertine Rift 2004-2030".

-A ten year Transboundary strategic plan specific to the PA network was developed in 2006.
+A ten-year Transboundary strategic plan specific to the PA network was developed in 2006.
 The entire process was developed by the Protected Area Authorities of the three Range States, together with key partners, in particular IGCP (the International Gorilla Conservation Programme) supported by AWF (African Wildlife Foundation), WWF and Fauna and Flora International.
-It will be implemented with support from a variety of stakeholders including local communities, other government agencies, NGOs, Community based organisations, the private sector, international organisations, etc.
+It will be implemented with support from a variety of stakeholders including local communities, other government agencies, NGOs, community-based organisations, the private sector, international organisations, etc.